Diploma HE Interior Design

 This course sounds great.
 What's the catch?

-Even running at 'half-speed' the Part time Diploma HE course has deliberately been designed to still be highly intensive for each half of your week your need to study (2 days onsite and 8 hours home study) for the duration of the course, so that students can gain a recognised qualification and enter the industry in the shortest time possible for a part-time course so you can switch careers.
+The Diploma HE course has deliberately been designed to still be a highly intensive learning experience, so that students can gain a recognised qualification and enter the industry in the shortest time possible.
 But this means that students need to invest in this intensive course, be highly motivated and prepared to commit to the required hours.
 Not necessarily a chore if you’re doing something you love!

 Request a FREE Interview